Laura Martínez (television presenter)

 Laura Martínez (born 2 July 1964) is a Uruguayan presenter, actress, dancer and television personality.
 She began dancing as a child, appearing at an early age at the Teatro Colón.
 In 1982, she was invited by Uruguay's Teledoce to take part in a sketch.
 Ever since, she has featured in television programmes and is now a well-known presenter, personality and performer.
 She has appeared in Laura en un Maravilloso Mundo ('"Laura a Wonderful World"), a children's television program where she sings and dances with five girls.
 Previously married to Cacho de la Cruz, with whom she has a son, Santi.
-She married Marcelo Bianchi, and accountant, 5 January 2013.
+She married accountant Marcelo Bianchi on 5 January 2013.